Towards the Generalization of Contrastive Self-Supervised Learning: Contrastive Losses Meet Alignment and Divergence

 It is worth mentioning that the form of InfoNCE is critical to meeting the requirement of divergence, which is found when we prove Theorem~\ref{thm:simclr}.
-For example, let us consider the contrastive loss \eqref{eq: infonce loss seperate} formulated in a linear form\footnote{It is also called \emph{simple contrastive loss} in some literature.} instead of {\tt LogExp} such that where $\mathcal{L}_{2}^{\prime}(f)$ is the regularizer weighted by some $\lambda>0$.
+For example, let us consider the contrastive loss \eqref{eq: infonce loss seperate} formulated in a linear form\footnote{It is also called \emph{simple contrastive loss} in some literature.} instead of {\tt LogExp} such that

+where $\mathcal{L}_{2}^{\prime}(f)$ is the negative-pair term weighted by some $\lambda>0$.
 Due to the independence between $\x$ and $\x'$, we have $\mathcal{L}'_2 (f) = \abs{\E_{\x}\E_{\x_1\in A(\x)}[f(\x_1)]}^{2}$.
-Therefore, minimizing $\mathcal{L}'_2 (f)$ only leads to the representations with zero mean.
+Therefore, minimizing $\mathcal{L}'_2 (f)$ only leads to the representation with zero mean.
 Unfortunately, the objective of zero mean with $\abs{f}=1$ can not obviate the dimensional collapse \citep{hua2021feature} of the model.
 For example, the encoder $f$ can map the input data from multi classes into two points in the opposite directions on the hypersphere.
-This justifies the observation in \citep{wang2021understanding}: the uniformity of encoder on the embedded hypersphere becomes worse when the temperature of the loss increases, where the loss degenerates to $\mathcal{L}^{\prime}(f)$ with infinite temperature.
+This justifies the observation in \citep{wang2021understanding}: the uniformity of the encoder on the embedded hypersphere becomes worse when the temperature of the loss increases, where the loss degenerates to $\mathcal{L}^{\prime}(f)$ with infinite temperature.